 As the mining industry emerges from a protracted downturn, it is facing a new set of challenges.
 Workers, hit hard by years of relentless cost cutting, are now pushing for higher wages from companies still focused on strengthening their balance sheets and improving productivity.
 This is leading to strikes and supply disruptions for key metals like copper.
 The industry also needs to rebuild trust with investors and prove that it can grow again without repeating the expensive mistakes of the past.
 The panel will also discuss the outlook for mining in Argentina, which boasts significant deposits of lithium, one of the raw materials helping to power the growth of electric cars.
 In addition, much of the country remains unexplored, something that could catch the attention of international miners who are looking for new deposits.

-David Argyle, CEO, Brazil Potash Corp
+David Argyle, Co-founder, Brazil Potash Corp.

 Iván Arriagada, CEO, Antofagasta